ACB-Bible/BibleDB/Documentation/BibleDB-docs/TWF-ChaptersFinished.md

 ---

+###### Fix Markdown Links

+1. All Quotes by Jesus

+---

 Please rewrite this bible verse with proper modern English grammar.